 - Cut the unsalted butter into small cubes.
 Add into the dry ingredients.
-Use a pastry blender to cut in the the butter.
-This process allows to distribute the butter evenly onto the dry ingredients.
+Use a pastry blender to cut in the butter.
+This process allows distributing the butter evenly onto the dry ingredients.
 If you don’t have a pastry blender, your hands or a fork will do the work too.
 You will end up with a bowl of powdery mixture.

 - Add in diced dried cranberries OR black sesame powder.
 Mix until combine.